Boxer movement: Conflict

 In March 1898, the Boxers started to agitate the population in the streets with the slogan "Uphold the Qing, destroy foreigners!".
 Their main leader was Cao Futian.
 Other leaders in Zhili Province were Liu Chengxiang, and Zhang Decheng.

 After a battle with the Imperial troops in October 1899, the Boxers focused mainly on missionaries and Christian activities, as they were considered "tainting the purity of the Chinese culture".
 The Qing government was divided towards how to react to the Boxer's activities.
 The conservative element of the court was in favour of them.
 Prince Duan, a fervent supporter of their cause, arranged a meeting between Cao and Empress Dowager Ci Xi.
 At the meeting, the crown prince even wore a Boxer uniform to show support.

 At the beginning of June 1900, about 450 men of the Eight-Nation Alliance arrived in Beijing to protect the foreign legations under siege by the Boxers and Imperial Army, in what was the Siege of the International Legations.
 The Boxers were at their peak, now supported by some elements of the Imperial Army.
 They changed their slogan to "Support the Qing, destroy foreigners!".

 The Boxers multiplied their murderous actions against foreigners and Chinese Christians.
 In Beijing, the Boxers were officially placed under command of members of the Court, such as Prince Duan.
 During the Rebellion, the Boxers, fighting troops of the Eight-Nation Alliance with close combat weapons or even their own hands, were decimated.
 After the conflict, The Empress Dowager Ci Xi ordered the repression of the remaining Boxers, in an attempt to calm the foreign nations.

 In popular culture

-The Boxer Rebellion is depicted in the film 55 Days at Peking, by Nicholas Ray (1963).